markfinn/markfinn.github.com/_posts/2014-03-31-railroad-light-1.md

 ###Next
 This gave me what you see in the video at the top of the page.
-Next Up:  software or controls.
+Next Up:  a wall mount, plus software and controls.
+I'm thinking about
+ USB to the near by router for computer control, plus either an optical encoder or wireless remote for playing.
+I'm considering those two option since they are what I have the parts for on my desk right now.